jpfxgood/ped/README.md

 If you are going to use the xref extension: whoosh
 If you are going to use the im extension: twisted

+There is a requirements.txt file, you can do: pip install -r requirements.txt

 Notes
 =====